Skip to main content

 }

-Logic Explanation: Without the label, break would only exit the switch statement.
-With the gameLoop label, break gameLoop terminates the entire while loop.
+• If no label is used, break only exits the switch statement.
+By adding the gameLoop label, break gameLoop directly terminates the entire while loop.

 #

-Concept Correspondence: C# has goto labels, but does not have this specific syntax for binding break to loop structures.
+Concept Correspondence: C# has goto labels, but does not have this specific break label syntax attached directly to loop structures.

 // Common C# approach